CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

 ## Task 6: Create a RAG client app

-Now that you have a working index, you can use the Azure OpenAI SDK to implement the RAG pattern in a client application.
-Let's explore the code to accomplish this in a simple example.
+In this task, you'll configure and run a Python-based client application that uses the Azure OpenAI SDK and Azure AI Search to provide grounded responses from your dataset.

 ### Prepare the application configuration